takashim0101/reproducible-security-check/README.md

 1.  **Local:** The `pre-commit` hook prevents secrets from ever entering your local repository history.
 2.  **Remote:** GitHub Actions provides a second layer of defense, scanning all code that is pushed to the shared repository.

+*Note: "Secret found?" refers to sensitive information such as API keys, passwords, tokens, or other credentials that should not be exposed in code.*

 ---